-Students who achieve high academic standards are eligible to apply to the school’s Advanced Standing M.S.W. honors program which allows students to complete the M.S.W. degree in two – three academic semesters.
+Students who achieve high academic standards are eligible to apply to the school’s advanced standing M.S.W. honors program, which allows completion of the M.S.W. degree in two to three academic semesters.

 Learning outcomes data